Number of weeks: 6

 The concept of “Three Colors of Your Spirituality” springs from the pioneering Natural Church Development (NCD) research of Christian Schwarz in 70,000 churches across all six continents.
 Learners will need to purchase “The Three Colors of Your Spirituality.”
 There will be a short daily reading, reflection and small group discussion.
 (This class will not include face-to-face online meetings.)

 Because this journey will be during Lent, when schedules tend to be even more irregular than usual, assignments will be posted a week at a time rather than a day at a time.
 The course will end April 9, before Palm Sunday.

 1.5 CEU will be awarded on completion.

-Digital culture ministry is also about ancient-future worship arts and education styles, especially an emphasis on story; to that end she is a passionate biblical storyteller and teacher.
-She is vice president of the Network of Biblical Storytellers International and coordinates the NBS-related Chicago-area Prairie Wind Guild.
-She’s taught biblical storytelling abroad in Cameroon, Bolivia, Haiti, the Philippines, and India as well as across the United States.
+Digital culture ministry is also about ancient-future worship arts and education styles, especially an emphasis on story; she is an ambassador of the Network of Biblical Storytellers International and coordinates the NBSI-related Chicago-area biblical storytelling guild.
+She’s taught biblical storytelling in Cameroon, Bolivia, Haiti, the Philippines, and India as well as across the United States.

 “I learned about different styles of interacting with God – how I, and others, each have an individual style.
 Understanding those styles that are “opposite” or different than our own can enhance our worship and connection to God.”